 - Individual art therapy can take place in a hospital room, office, classroom, kitchen, whatever space is available.
 I bring the art supplies!

 - Group art therapy can be delivered in your facility as long as there’s enough space for the number of people participating.
-I can bring the supplies, or, if the group is ongoing, supplies may be left at your facility.
+I can bring the supplies, or, if the group is ongoing, I can purchase supplies that remain at your facility.
 Let me know if you don’t have space and I’ll try to find a room to rent.

-Video art therapy is delivered through the secure Jane app to your desktop, tablet, or phone.
-Click this link to find out what it’s like when you’re invited to a video session.
-Ready to try it?
-Click on the “Book appointment online” button above.
+Online video art therapy is delivered through PIHPA and HIPAA secure connections.
+To make sure your sessions are confidential on your end, check your internet connection to ensure it’s private and password protected.
 You don’t need special art supplies, anything you have on hand will work: highlighter, pen, pencil, crayon, printer paper, napkin, recycled packaging, magazines for collage images, newspaper.
 You can also check out a dollar store for inexpensive supplies.

 Here are a few tips for your video session:

-- Headphones improve your privacy and minimize background noise and interruptions.
+- Headphones improve your privacy because other people can’t hear what I’m saying to you.
+Headphones also minimize background noise and interruptions.

-- Video conferencing on Jane works best on Google Chrome as your internet browser.
+- Video conferencing works best on Google Chrome as your internet browser.

 - Share any concerns about video therapy with me before or after your session.